selvinortiz/craft.ini/README.md

-# Initialize (craft.ini)
+# Ini 1.0.0
-Smart configuration variables for your Craft CMS
+Smart configuration variables for Craft CMS

+## Documentation
+I have not had the time to write proper documentation yet but you can give this [Article](http://selv.in/blog/storing-global-variables-in-craft "Storing Global Variables In Craft") a read.